supergoodsystems/docs/integrate-with-clients/node.js/configuration.md

 # Configuration

-Optional configuration may be passed to the `init` function, the parameters may be configured as follows:
+This page describes possible parameter configurations.
+Pass any desired configuration to the `init` function.

 ## flushInterval